 for continuous variables.
 This captures the level of ``uncertainty'' in $p$, i.e., it is maximized when the distribution is uniform.
 Then, the \textbf{maximum entropy distribution} satisfying the first-order moment condition (i.e., whose expectation matches the empirical mean) is

-It can be shown that the maximum entropy distribution is necessarily in the exponential family with sufficient statistics defined by $\phi$ and its canonical parameters $\thetav$ coincide with the \textbf{Lagrange multipliers} of the above constraint \citep[Section 3.1]{wainwright_2008}.
+It can be shown that the maximum entropy distribution is necessarily in the exponential family with sufficient statistic defined by $\phi$ and its canonical parameters $\thetav$ coincide with the \textbf{Lagrange multipliers} of the above constraint \citep[Section 3.1]{wainwright_2008}.